 Its purpose is to assess what data is available, what the trends in these data show and what can be done in the future to create a better and clearer picture.

 You can read our full methodology paper and summary table below.

-« Back to Research and papers
+« Back to Research, papers and resources

 Childline: 0800 1111

 Childline is a free, private and confidential service where you (as a child or young person) can talk about anything.
 Whatever your worry, whenever you need help, Childline is available for you, online, on the phone, anytime.

 You can find out how to contact Childline online by visiting their website here.